 Some of the most popular types of TOFU content include blog posts, social media updates, short videos, infographics, ebooks, and email newsletters.
 An important tip is to always be thinking about what types of content work best within your industry and align your content creation efforts under that pretense.

 But before you start creating Top of Funnel content, it’s essential to conduct ample research on the specific queries people are searching for.
 Once you’ve researched popular topics and trends, you need to look for creative ways to present your content to your audience.
-Some unique twists you can incorporate into your content creation process includes:
+Some unique twists you can incorporate into your content creation process include:

 - Blog Posts – Incorporate a specific case study to prove your point and offer a unique perspective, or include lots of imagery to help elevate the reader’s experience when consuming your blog articles.